ProlegyDE/pve-vm-clone-script/README.md

 - Clones selected snapshots and assigns them to a new VM
 - Generates a new VM configuration file with necessary adjustments
 - Provides color-coded output for better readability
+- Snapshots created by zfs-auto-snapshot are also supported

 ## :rocket: Usage
 ```bash